Enforcement of the Anti-Money Laundering Act

 We have prepared an online form that you can use to have your details entered into our anti-money laundering register.
 A link to the form is provided at the bottom of this page.

-If you notice that you have made a mistake in your registration form or want to amend your registered details, you can let us know by emailing [email protected] We will then update your register entries.
+If you notice that you have made a mistake in your registration form or want to amend your registered details, you can let us know by emailing ra[email protected].
+We will then update your register entries.

 We base our register entries in part on the basic information about your business that you have reported to the Trade Register.
 If any of this information changes, the updates are not automatically migrated into our register.
-You therefore need to report the changes separately to us by emailing [email protected]

 Operators need to base their risk assessments on the nature, size and scope of their business.

 The objective is to describe the risk of money laundering involved in a specific service or transaction on a practical level.
 If, for example, an operator’s service portfolio changes or its business is substantially expanded, it is the operator’s duty to review the risk assessment.
+Regional State Administrative Agencies can ask operators for copies of their risk assessments and any revised versions.

 Beneficial owners always need to be identified, but identity verification checks are only required in certain circumstances.